Illustration by Nolan Ellsworth

-Tim Firth’s comedy is based on the true story of eleven Women’s Institute (WI) members who posed nude for a calendar to raise money for the Leukemia Research Fund.
-When Annie’s husband dies of leukemia, she and her best friend Chris resolve to raise money for a new settee in the local hospital waiting room.
-They manage to persuade four fellow WI members to pose nude with them for an “alternative” calendar.
-The calendar is a success, and all involved find themselves examining their lives through the lens of their newfound fame.
+Tim Firth’s popular comedy is based on the true story of members of a Women’s Institute (WI) in Yorkshire County who posed nude for a calendar to raise money for the Leukemia Research Fund.
+When Annie’s husband dies of Leukemia, she and her best friend, Chris, resolve to raise money for a new settee in the local hospital waiting room.
+They convince four fellow WI members to pose nude with them for an “alternative” calendar.
+The calendar becomes a huge success, their story gains international attention, and all involved find themselves examining their lives through the lens of their newfound fame.

 Chris: Glenon Friedmann